koustuvsinha/comp551_1/README.md

 The cleaned data can be found [in this public location](https://github.com/koustuvsinha/data-adventures/tree/master/montreal2016).

+## Testing

+In order to test our algorithm implementation, we have created a simple test file in [learner_test.py](test/learner_test.py).
+To run it simply use python command line : `python test/learner_test.py`

 ## Authors

 * Koustuv Sinha, McGill ID : 260721248, _koustuv.sinha@mail.mcgill.ca_